ShUM, Jerusalem on the Rhine: Speyer, Worms, Mainz

 The ShUM cities became centres for learning, training, religion, culture, and trade within medieval Germany (Ashkenaz3) and throughout Europe.
 Today, the three ShUM cities establish key destinations for historical travel, provide rich examples for continuing research on medieval Jewish life, and add up to a comprehensive project in recognizing an important chapter of the history of Jews in Germany.

-The Judenhof (Jewish courtyard) is home to the remnants of the city’s Synagogue, inaugurated in 1104 AD/CE and one of the oldest Jewish places of worship from the Middle Ages in Europe; women’s synagogue (c.
-1150); and the Mikwe (c.
-1126), one of the oldest intact ritual baths in Europe.
+The Judenhof (Jewish courtyard) is home to the remnants of the city’s Synagogue, inaugurated in 1104 AD/CE and one of the oldest Jewish places of worship from the Middle Ages in Europe; the separate women’s synagogue (c.
+1250); and the Mikwe (c.
+1120), the oldest intact Jewish ritual baths in Europe.
 For people with “Shapiro” and their variants as surnames, their earliest predecessors would’ve likely originated in Speyer5.

 One of the most visually striking pieces of architecture is the Jewish Community Centre and the new Synagogue.
 With the five Hebrew letters forming the word ‘Kedushah’ (holiness) inscribed onto the building, the new centre was inaugurated in 2010 and built at the site of the 1912 synagogue which was burned and destroyed on the Pogrom night in 1938.
 In the city’s cemetery, the oldest known Jewish gravestone north of the Alps was found and dated to 1049 AD/CE; the original gravestone is now a part of the Judaica collection in Landesmuseum Mainz.